 It's important to mention here that the direct goal of a pillar page isn't necessarily to sell your product or service.
 Of course, that's the ultimate goal, but more immediately, you want visitors to progress through the sales funnel organically.
 That means starting with high-level topics and moving into more and more specific content.

 Equally important to remember is that these readers aren't necessarily looking to buy something from you.
-They're likely looking to solve a business problem, get guidance on improving their business, or looking for key pieces of information.
+They're likely looking to solve a business problem, get guidance on improving their business, or look for key pieces of information.
 Your job with the pillar page is to anticipate those needs and provide them.

 As we mentioned above, you're supporting the buyer's journey, so you need to meld the reader's needs with your own.
 Focus on linking to pages that provide the additional information the reader seeks, but also toward your content in a way that will lead to them using your product or service.
 Take them where they want to go, but also drive them deeper into the funnel toward a buying decision.